Charles L. Mitchell

-Charles Le Moyne Mitchell (August 6, 1844 – March 1, 1890) was a U.S. Representative from Connecticut.
+Charles Le Moyne Mitchell (August 6, 1844 – March 1, 1890) was an American businessman and politician who served four terms as a U.S. Representative from Connecticut from 1875 to 1883.

+Biography

 Born in New Haven, Connecticut, Mitchell was graduated from Cheshire Academy in 1863.

 Traveled in Europe, Asia, and Africa.

 He returned to New Haven, Connecticut, and engaged in the manufacture of silver-plated ware and brass.

 He served as a member of the State house of representatives in 1877.

+Congress

 Mitchell was elected as a Democrat to the Forty-eighth and Forty-ninth Congresses (March 4, 1883 – March 3, 1887).

 He served as chairman of the Committee on Patents (Forty-ninth Congress).

-He was not a candidate for renomination in 1886.

-He moved to New York City in 1886.
+He was not a candidate for renomination in 1886 and moved to New York City.

 But retained his former business interests in Connecticut.

+Death and burial

 He died in New York City March 1, 1890.

 He was interred in Evergreen Cemetery, New Haven, Connecticut.